Anti-Racism & Leadership Learning Alliance

 10. Budget (and Board) Friendly No travel costs or time away from the office necessary.
 FURTHER: valuable learning for Board members, thus helping with institutional commitment.

-ARLLA was conceived by (R)EVOLVE Consulting, Inc. and written primarily by a group of white individuals with decades of experience in anti-racism and leadership.
-A racially and ethnically diverse team from (R)EVOLVE Consulting contributed to all outlining, writing and final content.
+ARLLA was conceived by (R)EVOLVE Consulting, Inc. and written primarily by a group of white individuals with decades of experience in anti-racism, the arts, and leadership.
+A racially and ethnically diverse team from (R)EVOLVE Consulting contributed to all outlining, writing, and final content.